arhussain1/bank-tech-test/README.md

   - it should call upon another method whose responsibility it is to logActivity(as this method will be used by withdraw aswell we should pass some arguments aswell)
   - make sure to mock any external dependencies

+Do the same for the withdraw method

+Finally add print functionality to your BankAccount class which forwards to the statement classes print method
+  - Ensure you mock the dependency